wso2-extensions/esb-connector-email/docs/operations/list.md

 ```

-When `getEmailAttachments` operation is invoked, below properties are set in the message context.
+When `getEmailAttachment` operation is invoked, below properties are set in the message context.

 **Properties**